 About Dr. Cantillon: “I consider it a privilege to serve patients by managing complicated heart rhythm disorders.
 Such conditions can be frustrating to patients and doctors.
 We commit ourselves to excellence and pledge to give each patient our very best efforts.”

-Leisure time activities: Dr. Cantillon enjoys spending time with family, basketball, fencing, and golf.
+Leisure time activities: Dr. Cantillon enjoys basketball, fencing, golf and spending time with family.